nicholasmaini/Stats/README.md

 # Stats
-This is a repository for exploring various statistical methods in python
+This is a repository for exploring statistics and statistical methods in python